Football at the 2012 Summer Olympics – Men's tournament: Great Britain football teams

-Political statement made by Park Jong-woo
+Park Jong-woo incident

 After South Korea defeated Japan in the bronze medal match at the Millennium Stadium in Cardiff on 10 August, South Korean player Park Jong-woo walked around the field holding a banner with a political message written in Korean, "독도는 우리 땅!" (dokdo neun uri ttang, lit.: "Dokdo is our territory").
 This incident occurred on the same night after South Korean President Lee Myung-bak had visited the islands which both South Korea and Japan claim as their territory.
 The IOC and FIFA reviewed the evidence, since FIFA statutes prohibit political statements being made by athletes at Olympic events.
 The IOC barred Park from the bronze medal ceremony and did not permit him to receive his medal.
 In addition, it asked FIFA to discipline Park, and stated that it may decide on further sanctions at a later date.
 IOC president Jacques Rogge told reporters: "We will take a possible decision of what will happen with the medal later".
 FIFA failed to reach a conclusion on the case at a meeting at its Zürich headquarters held on 5 October, and the disciplinary committee discussed the case again on the following week, then again failed to reach a verdict.
 After that, the Korean Olympic Committee (KOC) announced that Park would receive his bronze medal.
 The case was heard again by the committee on 20 November, and FIFA finally decided and announced on 3 December to suspend Park for two matches after he was considered to have breached the FIFA Disciplinary Code and the Regulations of the Olympic Football Tournaments.
 FIFA also imposed a warning on the Korea Football Association and reminded it of its obligation to properly instruct its players on all the pertinent rules and applicable regulations before the start of any competition, in order to avoid such incidents in the future.
 The Korea Football Association was warned that should incidents of such nature occur again in the future, the FIFA Disciplinary Committee may impose harsher sanctions on the Korea Football Association.